vk4bay/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 You can allocate a MCPWM comparator object by calling the :cpp:func:`mcpwm_new_comparator` function, with a MCPWM operator handle and configuration structure :cpp:type:`mcpwm_comparator_config_t` as the parameter.
 The operator handle is created by :cpp:func:`mcpwm_new_operator`.
 The configuration structure is defined as:

 - :cpp:member:`mcpwm_comparator_config_t::intr_priority` sets the priority of the interrupt.
 If it is set to ``0``, the driver will allocate an interrupt with a default priority.
 Otherwise, the driver will use the given priority.
-- :cpp:member:`mcpwm_comparator_config_t::flags::update_cmp_on_tez` sets whether to update the compare threshold when the timer counts to zero.
+- :cpp:member:`mcpwm_comparator_config_t::update_cmp_on_tez` sets whether to update the compare threshold when the timer counts to zero.
-- :cpp:member:`mcpwm_comparator_config_t::flags::update_cmp_on_tep` sets whether to update the compare threshold when the timer counts to the peak.
+- :cpp:member:`mcpwm_comparator_config_t::update_cmp_on_tep` sets whether to update the compare threshold when the timer counts to the peak.
-- :cpp:member:`mcpwm_comparator_config_t::flags::update_cmp_on_sync` sets whether to update the compare threshold when the timer takes a sync signal.
+- :cpp:member:`mcpwm_comparator_config_t::update_cmp_on_sync` sets whether to update the compare threshold when the timer takes a sync signal.

 The :cpp:func:`mcpwm_new_comparator` will return a pointer to the allocated comparator object if the allocation succeeds.
 Otherwise, it will return an error code.
 Specifically, when there are no more free comparators in the MCPWM operator, this function will return the :c:macro:`ESP_ERR_NOT_FOUND` error.
 [1]_